Montana-Media-Arts/MART341WebDesign/_docs/topic-04/02-full-elements/page-03.md

 You'll notice that when using Markdown, empty lines create paragraphs and provide a cushion between one paragraph and the next.
 HTML does not do this.

-With HTML, paragraphs tags create paragraphs, and browsers automatically add cushion above and below paragraph elements.
+With HTML, paragraph tags create paragraphs, and browsers automatically add cushion above and below paragraph elements.

 <div class="external-embed">